Engagement Opportunities

-Access to Hyperacute Care in Toronto
+Hyperacute Care

 Description: The vision for this initiative is that all eligible patients receive timely best practice hyperacute care at the right place to improve outcomes.
 Many organizations are still not meeting best practice standards for hyperacute care.
 Organizations have inconsistently and with varying success, implemented walk-in and inpatient code stroke protocols.
 The TSNs are planning to support implementation and standardization of the process to enable identification of walk-in and inpatient code stroke patients resulting in better outcomes.
 The TSNs intend to collaboratively develop standard tools, resources and education that can be adapted locally and facilitate the execution of hyperacute care at the right time and the right place.